FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/category-pages.md

 These filters are _fixed_, and cannot be removed by users while they are on the current category page.

 The filter string looks like a string you would pass to `add-params`.

-Assuming your category facet is called `Category` a basic setup could look like this:
+Assuming your category facet is called `Category` a basic setup could look like this example:

-Example:
 ```html
 <ff-communication
     url="your.fact-finder.instance"